nataliababic/swdevel-lab-hfarm/README.md

 ```

 ### Test Cases:
-- Test_avg_comparison: this test class includes all test cases for the function avg_comparison in the funct3 module.
+Test_avg_comparison: this test class includes all test cases for the function avg_comparison in the funct3 module.
-- test_average: test the avg_comparison function with valid input
+- `test_average`: test the avg_comparison function with valid input
-- test_invalid_input: test avg_comparison with invalid input types
+- `test_invalid_input`: test avg_comparison with invalid input types
-- test_years_unavailable: test avg_comparison with both years unavailable
+- `test_years_unavailable`: test avg_comparison with both years unavailable
-- test_year1_unavailable: test avg_comparison with the first year unavailable
+- `test_year1_unavailable`: test avg_comparison with the first year unavailable
-- test_year2_unavailable: test avg_comparison with the second year unavailable
+- `test_year2_unavailable`: test avg_comparison with the second year unavailable
-- test_months_unavailable: test avg_comparison with both months unavailable independently from the chosen years
+- `test_months_unavailable`: test avg_comparison with both months unavailable independently from the chosen years
-- test_month1_unavailable: test avg_comparison with the first month unavailable independently from the chosen years
+- `test_month1_unavailable`: test avg_comparison with the first month unavailable independently from the chosen years
-- test_month2_unavailable: test avg_comparison with the second month unavailable
-- independently from the chosen years
+- `test_month2_unavailable`: test avg_comparison with the second month unavailable independently from the chosen years
-- test_months_not_for_years_selected: test avg_comparison with both months not available for the chosen years
+- `test_months_not_for_years_selected`: test avg_comparison with both months not available for the chosen years
-- test_month1_not_for_year1_selected: test avg_comparison with the first month not available for the first chosen year
+- `test_month1_not_for_year1_selected`: test avg_comparison with the first month not available for the first chosen year
-- test_month2_not_for_year2_selected: test avg_comparison with the second month not available for the second chosen year.
+- `test_month2_not_for_year2_selected`: test avg_comparison with the second month not available for the second chosen year.